PyOED: An Extensible Suite for Data Assimilation and Model-Constrained Optimal Design of Experiments: : Structure and Philosophy

-\paragraph{\code{pyoed.stats}} This package aims to collect statistical procedures used by other parts of the package, such as sampling routines, and implementation of random variables and their probabilistic utility functions including density evaluation and log-probabilities.
-This version of \pyoed (\pyoedversion) provides an exemplary implementation of a multivariate Bernoulli distribution required by the RL algorithm~\ref{alg:REINFORCE_baseline}.
+\paragraph{\code{pyoed.stats}} This subpackage aims to collect statistical procedures used by other parts of the package, such as sampling routines, and distribution classes implementing random variables and their probabilistic utility functions including density evaluation and log probabilities.
+For example, \pyoed provides an exemplary implementation of a multivariate Bernoulli distribution required by the RL algorithms in \code{pyoed.ml.reinforcement\_learning}.
+Sampling routines including rejection sampling and various MCMC implementations including Hamiltonian Monte Carlo samplers~\cite{attia2015hmcfilter,attia2015hmcsmoother} are provided through~\code{pyoed.stats.sampling}.
+This subpackage also provides access to multiple proposals that can be employed in MCMC samplers.
 Since statistical tools are crucial for various DA and OED algorithms, we chose to keep the subpackage \code{pyoed.stats} rather than moving these implementations to other parts of the package.
 This approach is advantageous because we continuously extend the package with various statistical tools, for example, for randomized approximation methods for Bayesian inversion.

-\paragraph{\code{pyoed.oed}} OED is the main component of \pyoed that provides implementations of various algorithmic approaches for solving OED problems, including relaxation~\eqref{eqn:A_and_D_optimality_Schur} and stochastic learning~\eqref{eqn:stochastic_OED_optimization}, as well as recent developments including robust OED~\cite{attia2023robust}.
-Most implementations in this package take an inverse problem (DA object) as input and use it to access all the underlying components, thus gaining access to the simulation model, error models, and observation operator as well as the experimental design.
-This approach enables the user to modify an experimental design, solve the DA problem if needed, and solve the underlying OED optimization problem.
-The core OED functionalities in most \pyoed routines, however, can be used with black-box utility functions, waiving the need for an inverse problem if needed.